Catalog

 Quality Notes

-• Exceptionally clear workflow structure with numbered steps that an agent can follow sequentially without ambiguity
+• Well-structured workflow with clear numbered steps that an agent can follow sequentially without ambiguity.

-• Recommended report shape provides a concrete template that aligns output format with analysis requirements
+• Recommended report shape provides a concrete template that agents can fill in, improving consistency and clarity.

 Reviews